Leesaal/syncvsasync/README.md

 Payments.
 If the customer is submitting payment for an online order, they will want a clear response with a definite success or failure.
 A synchronous payment system will allow fraud checks to be conducted before the payment goes through and we want to be able to catch fraudulent activity before money is transferred.

 Note: this is a very simple example, and there may be cases where payments could benefit from using both synchronous and asynchronous communication.

+## Why can asynchronous communication not be used with local files?

+Accessing local files needs extra security.